 I totally understand people were laughing when I told them I was exhausted from visiting the best luxury resorts in Maldives.
-But as you have probably read in my last week’s adventures I was still so lost that I forgot my MacBook when I left for my Greece trip.
+But as you have probably read in my last week’s adventures I was still so lost that I forgot my MacBook when I left for my Greece trip to Lesbos Island.

 What could I do?
 I couldn’t change it anymore, the next couple weeks I was going to be a blogger without his equipment.
 At least I had my camera so I could produce the required content.
 But first I had to buy a new SD-card to store my photos and an adapter to make it possible to charge my battery.
 My first day in Athens ever was going to be a day of shopping finding these essential electronics and that on a Sunday!
 Everything was freaking closed!
 Really?
 This trip started fantastic!
 I managed to get to see some ruins though, things that make this city unique!

 The majority has still no clue what a blogger exactly does and thinks I drink cocktails at the beach all day long.
 It is funny to explain them what I really do and see their surprised reactions.
 I told people I was going for work to Greece and would travel to Lesbos and they were like but that is amazing.

 Yes I realize I don’t have to go to the office and stare at a screen for 8 hours, but I felt exhausted.
 I had a red-eye flight to catch and another flight to make it to Lesbos Island, then rent a car, drive for 1,5 hours, a short night sleep and had to start creating content early the next morning.
 It was most probably the first time ever but, my trip to Lesbos literally felt like work.